 The main reason is exposure to IR and UV rays.
 That is why this injury is common among welders.
 If left untreated, they can cause reversible blindness.

-What causes welding blindness: how welding can cause blindness and how it happens?
+Welding blindness: how does welding cause blindness and how does it happen?

 Well, you can.
 You will suffer if you don’t have any defense against bright UV light hazards.